Early Modern Studies

 History of Science and Medicine

 Requirements for the HSHM/EMST Ph.D.
-Degree:
+Degree

 1. In addition to fulfilling the HSHM requirements as specified in this bulletin, students in the combined program will take:

-2. EMST 800, Early Modern Colloquium: This year-long colloquium, taken as two half-credit courses, must be taken concurrently with EMST 700.
+2. EMST 800/EMST 801, Early Modern Colloquium: This year-long colloquium, taken as two half-credit courses, must be taken concurrently with EMST 700.
 Students will attend regular research presentations by scholars within and beyond Yale, which will complement EMST 700.
 This course does not typically count towards the total number of courses required for the Ph.D.

 3. Three elective courses in early modern studies, of which at least one course must be taken outside the student’s primary department.
 One of the courses may be an interdisciplinary course (i.e., a relevant course in the sciences or social sciences or other relevant topic outside the traditional humanities).
 These three courses can count toward the HSHM requirements, whether as electives or HSHM seminars.